Nevados de Chillán

 - Chile

-Nevados de Chillán sits on an active volcanic complex 5h south of Santiago.
-Long runs through trees, a famous summit traverse, and natural hot springs at the base make this a uniquely Chilean ski experience.
-Quieter than the Santiago resorts and a strong choice for travellers who want something different.
+Nevados de Chillán sits on an active volcanic complex about five hours south of Santiago.
+Long fall-line runs through trees, a famous summit traverse, and natural hot springs at the base make this a genuinely different Chilean ski experience.
+Quieter than the Santiago resorts and a strong choice for travellers who want something most other visitors miss.

-- 1,100m vertical, longest run in South America (Las Tres Marías)
+- 1,100 m vertical, among the longest runs in South America

-- Tree skiing rare in the Andes Centrales
+- Tree skiing, rare on the Chilean side of the Andes

 - +Travellers wanting a different Chilean experience from the Santiago resorts